Resident Evil: Welcome to Raccoon City: Greg Russo's version

 Pre-production took place in early 2017 while Resident Evil: The Final Chapter was still in theatres, with Constantin Film chairman Martin Moszkowicz saying that a reboot of the series was in development, and producer James Wan expressing interest in the project.
 Greg Russo was attached as writer in 2017.
-Russo, who was also attached to write the script for Mortal Kombat (2021) at the time, worked with Wan in creating a Resident Evil story he considered to be "brutal and horrifying", and drew inspiration from the 2017 video game Resident Evil 7: Biohazard, though he would later clarify he only drew on the tones of the game – "scary, isolated, alone" – rather than the story itself.
+Russo, who was also attached to write the script for Mortal Kombat (2021) at the time, worked with Wan in creating a Resident Evil story he considered to be "brutal and horrifying", and drew inspiration from the 2017 video game Resident Evil 7: Biohazard, though he would later clarify he only drew on the tones of the game—"scary, isolated, alone"—rather than the story itself.
 Russo wanted Moonlight Sonata, a composition featured in several Resident Evil games, to feature in the opening credits.
-At one point, it would have been an actual sequel to the game continuing on from Ethan and Mia Winters' experiences in Louisiana.
-Constantin, however, was not happy with this script, feeling the game was too recent and its potential failure could harm film sales.
-Seeking alternate story ideas, Constantin proposed the incorporation at one point of time-travel.
-Ultimately, Wan and Russo decided to leave the project citing creative differences and their departures were confirmed at the end of 2018.
+Constantin was unimpressed with this script, feeling the game was too recent and its potential failure could harm film sales.
+Seeking alternate story ideas, Constantin proposed the incorporation at one point of a time travel subplot.
+Ultimately, Wan and Russo decided to leave the project citing creative differences and their departures were confirmed in December 2018.

 Johannes Roberts' version

 In December 2018, it was announced that Johannes Roberts was attached to write and direct the film.
 In August 2019, Roberts told Screen Rant that the reboot would be "super, super scary" and more faithful to the games than the previous films.
-In a statement to Deadline Hollywood, Roberts said the film would be based on Resident Evil (1996) and Resident Evil 2 (1998), and producer Robert Kulzer stated, "After a dozen games, six live-action movies and hundreds of pages of fan fiction, we felt compelled to return to the year 1998, to explore the secrets hidden in the walls of the Spencer Mansion and Raccoon City."
+In a statement to Deadline Hollywood, Roberts said the film would be based on Resident Evil (1996) and Resident Evil 2 (1998).